Ramgarhia: Increasing communal cohesion and social movements

-In Punjab, by the late 19th century, increasing wealth of the Ramgarhias allowed them to establish their own biradari organizations, such as in 1883–84 in Shimla and 1893 in Lahore.
-In 1900, the Punjab Land Alienation Act came into force, which categorized Ramgarhia Sikhs as non-agricultural and therefore they were barred from buying and owning agricultural land, which motivated them to achieve in non-agricultural aspects.
+In Punjab, by the late 19th century, increasing wealth of the Ramgarhias allowed them to establish their own biradari organisations, such as in 1883–84 in Shimla and 1893 in Lahore.
+In 1900, the Punjab Land Alienation Act came into force, which categorised Ramgarhia Sikhs as non-agricultural and therefore they were barred from buying and owning agricultural land, which motivated them to achieve in non-agricultural aspects.
 However, land ownership was a status-marker and seen as a sign of success in colonial Punjab so the Ramgarhias attempted to change their classification of being non-agricultural but this was opposed by the Jat Sikhs.
 This movement helped consolidate the Ramgarhias as a united force.
 In 1901, a Ramgarhia confederence led by Ram Singh Thekedar was held in Gujranwala which opposed the Land Alienation Act.
 In 1909, another confederence of the Tarkhan biradari was held by Arjun Singh, which resulted in the Vishvakarma Vans Sudhar Sabha, Punjab (Vishvakarma Brotherhood Reform Society, Punjab) being established, which campaigned against the Land Alienation Act.
-In 1911, the organization changed its name to Ramgarhia Sabha, Punjab.
+In 1911, the organisation changed its name to Ramgarhia Sabha, Punjab.
 The Akali movement of the 1920s motivated the Ramgarhias but they were loyal to the British and hesitant to fully participate or align themselves with the Akalis' anti-imperial position.